 The pension exemption agreement cannot be retroactive.
 This means that any pension contribution already made by the university to the relevant pension fund is irreversible.

-If the employment term continues beyond the five-year limit or if the employment term is changed to permanent employment, a choice, if any, of group life insurance will be cancelled and pension contributions will be paid to the pension fund pursuant to the rules thereon set out in the collective agreement.
+If your employment term continues beyond the five-year limit or is changed to permanent employment, your Group Life Insurance will be cancelled and pension contributions will be paid to the pension fund pursuant to the rules set out in the collective agreement.

-Your HR department will ask you which scheme you wish to be on before you receive your work contract.
-They will ask you to fill out a form to choose pension schemes.
-The form should be filled out and returned to your HR partner before your employment begins.
+Your HR department will ask you to complete the form below and to indicate your chosen pension scheme before you receive your work contract.
+You should return the form to your HR partner before your employment begins.

-If you choose one scheme and want to amend your choice at a later date, you must inform the relevant HR department.
-They will then register the change, which will take effect from the following month’s salary payment.
-Keep in mind that retroactive changes are impossible.
-You can only change if you meet the following requirements:
+If you want to amend your choice of pension scheme, please inform your HR department.
+They will register the change and it will take effect from the following month’s salary payment.
+Keep in mind that retroactive changes are not possible.

-If you have questions about your pension, you need to contact your pension fund.
-They can tell you in more detail what will happen to your pension, when you leave Denmark.
-See the contact information of the pension funds on the right.
-Below is some overall information about pension and tax when leaving Denmark.
+If you are leaving Denmark, you need to contact your pension fund.
+They can tell you in more detail what will happen to your pension when you leave Denmark.
+See the contact information on the right of this page.

-You can choose to take out your pension savings when leaving Denmark.
+You can choose to have your pension savings paid out when leaving Denmark.
 If you do this, the current taxation rate and administration fee is approximately 60%.

-You have not earned any pension, and the contribution will end along with your salary, when your employment ends.
-The contribution is subject to ordinary income tax and, thus, the money will not be taxed further when you leave Denmark.
+You have not built up any pension savings.
+Your pension contributions (which have been paid out as salary) will end along with your salary when your employment ends.
+You have already paid tax on these pension contributions, so the money will not be taxed further when you leave Denmark.